abrazinskas/machine-learning-data-pipeline/README.md

 # Machine Learning Data Pipeline (MLDP) #

 This repository contains a module for **parallel**, **real-time data processing** for machine learning purposes.
 Essentially, it provides an infrastructure for efficient parallel data processing for models **development (training, testing)**, and **production**.
-A data pipeline can be understood as a sequence of computation steps that are applied to data-chunks that are read progressively (opposed to reading all data to the main memory at once), as shown below.
+A data pipeline can be understood as a sequence of computational steps that are applied to data-chunks that are read progressively (opposed to reading all data to the main memory at once), as shown below.
 The final output of the data pipeline are data-chunks (batches) in a desired format, which will depend on a model at hand.

 <img src="img/mldp.png"/>

 As opposed to a common meaning of data pipeline, the module focuses on providing data-chunks in real-time, as fast as possible, assuming that a data processing procedure might change over the course of experiments series.

-Because similar computation steps can in principle be applied to different ML projects, the main problem is that it's not straightforward to apply them to data in different format.
+Because similar computational steps can in principle be applied to different ML projects, the main problem is that it's not straightforward to apply them to data in different format.
 Fortunately, the pipeline passes a light-weight intermediate data format across steps.
-Therefore, **computation steps can be reused** as their input will always be of the same format regardless of whether your data is in csv, xml, or some other format.
+Therefore, **computational steps can be reused** as their input will always be of the same format regardless of whether your data is in csv, xml, or some other format.

 Finally, a need for experiments reproducibility is considered by **documentation generation**.
 Such that it would be possible to rerun an older experiment and obtain the same results, or simply lookup what setup has been used in a previous model run.
 To facilitate that, the module allows documentation generation of pipeline setups and individual components that were used to process data.